 What is a "time-based" futures contract?

-The features of a time-based contract are:
+The features of a time-based contract includes:

 - Market Price: The last buy / sell price